 Five Ten’s Moccasym is a rock shoe that caters to male climbers.
 It is built on an asymmetric or curved last.
-It has an unlined leather upper that the brand claims will stretch up to one full size.
 According to Five Ten, this soft climbing shoe will perform best when worn with a snug fit.
 Its elastic closure gives senders a relaxed yet secure lockdown.

 Midsole.
 Equipped with a soft midsole, the Five Ten Moccasym provides a cushioned and supportive ride.
 Its designers gave it enhanced sensitivity to help users send projects with as much control as possible.

 Outsole.
 Thanks to the Stealth C4 outsole (the same component used in Five Ten’s Hiangle), this rock climbing shoe is able to stick to most types of terrain.
 It is engineered with a kind of rubber compound that delivers high-level of friction, allowing climbers to secure their footing on tiny nubbins.

 The unlined low-top upper of the Five Ten Moccasym is made of split-grain leather.
 This type of material is designed to provide optimal protection against abrasive elements without sacrificing comfort.
 The shoe’s wrap-around rubber rand further enhances protection.
 The proprietary tech Asym slingshot gives the shoe adequate heel tension.
 Five Ten engineers furnished it with tongue and heel pull tabs for a hassle-free on and off.